Backpack the Rae Lakes Loop

 Day Four: Junction Meadow to Road’s End via Bubbs Creek Trail

 The downhill continues on, as the trail parallels Bubbs Creek for the remainder of the trip.
-Keep an eye out for bears on this trail, as most bear encounters happen here.
 This trail can be very exposed in the heat of day, but in the morning, there was lots of shade, and there are patches of trees as well.

 We saw multiple smaller campsites along the way mainly between Junction Meadow and Charlotte Creek, with Charlotte Creek having great sites.
 Sphinx Creek is the last (or first) campsite you can camp at between that point and the trailhead.
 After that, you descend down another set of switchbacks before crossing the many footbridges over Bubbs Creek.